DMASCoreDeclan/tic-tac-toe-js/README.md

 ### Layout
 This site is a single page site with 5 sections:
 - an Instruction overlay
-- control buttons to control the Sound and Instructions
+- control buttons to control the Sound, number of Players and Instructions
 - a Score area
 - a Game area
 - a Results and Restart area